-It delivers dozens of popular TV networks for the money-saving Sling TV cost, with Sling TV channels including ESPN, the NFL Network, CNN, FX, Bravo and the Disney Channel.
+Delivering dozens of popular TV networks for a great value Sling TV cost, Sling TV channels include ESPN, the NFL Network, CNN, FX, Bravo and the Disney Channel.
 That’s in addition to on-demand movies and hit TV shows, plus the ability to add a la carte Extras like DVR Plus and Showtime to your lineup.

 So, get ready to bid farewell to cable as we explain exactly what you get for the Sling TV cost, and how the platform squares up to IPTV rivals Fubo, Hulu + Live TV and YouTube TV.

-Opt for either its Orange or Blue plan (or both) and new and returning customers can currently save 50% off their first month of Sling TV.
-That brings the price down from $40 to $20.
-Or, if you opt for both, it'll cost $27.50 for your first month of both the Blue and Orange packages.
+Opt for either its Orange or Blue plan (or both) and new and returning customers can currently get up to $25 off their first month of Sling TV.
+That brings the price down from $40 to $15 for Orange and down to $20 for Blue.
+Or, if you opt for both, it'll cost $35 for your first month of both the Blue and Orange packages.

 Sling TV cost: how much are packages?